10 Best On-Ear Headphones of 2019

-Are you seeking the best on-ear headphones for you needs, but with the huge amount of options are finding it difficult to narrow down your choices?
+Are you seeking the best on-ear headphones for your needs, but with the huge amount of options are finding it difficult to narrow down your choices?
 To save you time we have located the top 10 on-ear headphones that provide the best performance in their respective price brackets.
-We have focused our attention on industry leading features, high quality reviews from previous buyers, and good brand quality.
+We have focused our attention on industry-leading features, high-quality reviews from previous buyers, and good brand quality.
 There are 3 price categories to choose from, which means you can buy the on-ear headphones that are within your budget.

 Additionally, we have included a section on what must be considered to end up with headphones that match your specific requirements.
 It can be overwhelming trying to figure out the important point to note when you have never bought on-ear headphones before.
 The list of factors we have covered includes wireless connectivity, comfort, audio quality, brand quality, and durability.